Alternate Title The Dog Ate It

 “Is she going to get plates for us to eat it?
 I don’t think my mother would want me eating anything off the sidewalk.”
 Ben added louder in case Ma could hear.

 “Stupid, we aren’t going to eat it.
 We’re having an ‘esperiment.
 Its science, like we did in school last year.”
-Jemma informed him in an authoritative voice.
+Jemma informed him in her best teacher's voice.

 “Oh yeah.”
 Ben pulled some of the weeds next to him in the brown grass.

 “Here we are.
 How’s our egg doing?
 It’s been fifteen minutes.
 Do you think it’s done yet?”
-Ma set a tray next on the sidewalk and handed each of the children Koolaid in Mason jars.
+Ma set a tray next on the sidewalk and handed each of the children red drink in Mason jars.

 “Thank you Ma’am.”
 Ben piped up.

 “Oh yeah.
 Thanks Ma.”
-The drink colored their lips and tongues red.
-They laughed at each other, sticking out their tongues to show the color.
+They laughed at each other, sticking out their tongues to show the color caused by the drink.

 “I think it’s about done now.”
 Ma took a spatula off the tray and a paper plate.
 She slid the flat part under the edges of the egg to lift it it.

 “It didn't stick and I didn't have to use any butter.”
 Then she tapped the yolk of the egg lightly, it cracked and ran all over the white and on to the sidewalk.
-“Well, that wasn’t too smart of me.” she tsked.
+“Well, that wasn’t too smart of me.” she clicked her tongue.

 “Whacha doin’?”
 Greg asked as he tried to pull Duke’s leash and Duke from his treat.